CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 But I like one at double-figure odds and that is the unbeaten ZENTA 12/1 EW who has won her sole start in a Grade 3 first time up and looks to have more to come.
 She gets a handy 7lbs from the boys here and fits into the “Could be anything” category and looks a bit of value as an each-way play.

-14:10 McCoy Contractors County Handicap Hurdle (Grade 3)
+14:10 The County Handicap Hurdle Race (Premier Handicap)

 The second race of the day is The County Hurdle, one of the most competitive handicap hurdles of the week.
 Run over two miles, it is a speed test and always attracts a large field of runners.